Green-zy/A-Generalized-Constitutive-Model-for-Porous-Titanium-Alloy/README.md

     28892  650.272783  0.275821  25.0      2300.0      26.0
     28893  649.629803  0.276218  25.0      2300.0      26.0

-The variable <span style="background-color:#F0F0F0">data_completion</span> stores the complete dataset which has five columns and 28985 samples.
+The variable <span style="background-color:#F0F0F0">data_completion</span> stores the complete dataset which has 5 columns and 28984 samples.
 The code for organizing data is in <mark>organize_data.py</mark>.